 Here you will find fish and seafood dishes of the highest quality and mostly cooked over charcoal grills on the front patio.
-The smells of cooking seafood is simply one of the best to test your gastronomic senses.
+The smells of cooking seafood are simply one of the best to test your gastronomic senses.

 » Herrerieta Kalea, 2, 20808 Getaria, Gipuzkoa.
 Tel: 943 14 00 24

 eMe de Garotte is the brand new restaurant of world-renowned chef Martin Berasategui.
 It is located in the Ibaeta district of the city in an old cider house, the Basque architecture is characterised by its contemporary Basque-Scandinavian style.
 A